 The name subspace seems to be taken from the subobjects of various mathematical spaces, such as vector spaces in linear algebra or metric and topological spaces in topology.
 The name hyperspace was originally used to refer to vector spaces with more than three dimensions.
 Thus the origin of the hyperspace concept is probably linked to Another Dimension.

 - In Uchuu Senkan Yamato this is where space submarines go when they "submerge".
 And they do have periscopes to peek back into normal space with.
 If Space Is an Ocean, subspace is what's under the surface.

 - In Crest of the Stars, it's called "Planar Space", and it is literally two-dimensional, making it rather the opposite of hyperspace.
 Spaceships have to generate a "space-time bubble" around themselves to avoid ceasing to exist as spaceships and getting irreversibly turned into exotic particles.
 Ships can only enter or exit Planar Space at naturally-occurring gates (called "Sords"), and distances and locations in Planar Space does not correspond in any meaningful way to distances or locations in normal space, though it is for the most part a great deal shorter and all those explored so far have exited into the Milky Way galaxy.

 - Scott Pilgrim: Ramona Flowers uses Subspace to get around quicker for her job as a delivery girl, and owns a Subspace handbag.
 Ramona specifies that it's not the same kind of subspace featured in Super Mario Bros.
-2, where it was essentially a Dark World, and not really this trope.
+2, where it was essentially a Dark World.